Maybe you’ve just given birth and you’re wondering how on earth you could ever have sex again?

 The vagina, also called the birth canal, is perfectly designed to make plenty of room for baby without significant long-term changes.
-The hormones your body releases during labour, and the flexible and elastic-like tissue of the vagina help your body give birth without severe damage.
+The flexible and elastic-like vaginal tissue and the hormones your body releases during labor help your body give birth without severe damage.

 Certainly, birth doesn’t always unfold perfectly, and damage can sometimes occur, but these side effects can be managed.

-Some people assume having a c-section means there will be no changes to their sex life.
-However, a c-section is a major abdominal surgery which can greatly affect the pelvic floor.
-Depending on whether or not you laboured, you might also experience vaginal changes, as well as the changes (mentioned above) that occur during pregnancy.
+Some people assume having a c-section means there’ll be no changes to their sex life.
+However, it’s pregnancy that mainly affects the pelvic floor muscles.
+Depending on whether or not you labored before your c-section, you might also experience vaginal changes, as well as the changes (mentioned above) that occur during pregnancy.

-Intercourse can often put pressure on the cervix (the opening of the uterus) and on the uterus itself, which after a c-section has an incision that needs to heal.
-That is why it’s recommended you refrain from intercourse for up to 6 weeks (even if you didn’t dilate), just like after a vaginal birth.
+Intercourse can often put pressure on the cervix (the opening of the uterus) and on the uterus, which, after a c-section, has an incision that needs to heal.
+That is why it’s recommended you refrain from intercourse for up to 6 weeks (even if you didn’t dilate), just as after a vaginal birth.

-Even if you have healed enough to have intercourse, you might still experience discomfort as overall healing from pregnancy and surgery can take quite a long time.
+Even if you’ve healed enough to have intercourse, you might still experience discomfort, as overall healing from pregnancy and surgery can take quite a long time.

 During pregnancy and birth, your body did a lot and went through a lot, regardless of how you gave birth, so you should expect sex in the weeks and months following birth to feel quite different.

-Breastfeeding, another normal physiological process, can also have an impact on your hormones.
-Many women report lower libido, and some have symptoms of low estrogen.
+Breastfeeding, another normal physiological process, can also have an impact on your hormones and your sex drive.
+Many women report lower libido and some have symptoms of low estrogen.

 Breastfeeding can suppress the menstrual cycle.
-During the time you don’t have a cycle, your estrogen is often lower.
+During the time you don’t have a cycle, your estrogen levels are often lower.
 This has some wonderful advantages, including reducing your risk of developing ovarian, uterine and breast cancers.

 However, this lower estrogen causes vaginal dryness and even pelvic floor weakness in some women.
-This can also make a difference to how sex feels.
+This can also make a difference in how sex feels.

-For many couples, sex can feel the same after birth; sometimes it even improves.
-Perhaps it’s better because of the intimacy and communication required to navigate sex just after birth, but some women report their sex life improves after birth.
+For many couples, sex can feel the same after birth; some women report their sex life improves after birth.
+Perhaps it’s better because of the intimacy and communication required to navigate sex just after birth.

 Exactly when it starts to feel the same (or better) can vary significantly.
 Even if you had a completely uncomplicated vaginal birth, it might take a few weeks or, in some cases, a full year or more to heal.